kahnzo/Retire/README.md

 ### Financial Planning in Retirement
 Assessing your budget, changes in income needs, sources of income, and the assets that you have available, both liquid and illiquid.

+Include a calculator of net income after taxes and health insurance, cashflow projections, and year to year tax strategies.

 ### Taxes
+Help and information for those individuals filling out the W4P W4V

 ### Health Insurance